Sheryl Lee Ralph: Career

+1977–1989: Early roles and Dreamgirls

 Ralph began her career in the 1970s, starring in the 1977 American crime comedy film A Piece of the Action directed by Sidney Poitier.
 She also made several appearances in television shows, such as Good Times, Wonder Woman and The Jeffersons.
 Ralph then landed a role in the Broadway production Reggae (1980), before portraying Deena Jones in the original Broadway musical Dreamgirls (1981).
 On television, she was in the cast of the CBS daytime soap opera Search for Tomorrow while starring on Broadway in Dreamgirls.
 For her performance in Dreamgirls, Ralph was nominated in 1982 for a Tony Award for Best Actress in a Musical.

 Afterwards, she signed with Sid Bernstein's music label, and released her only studio album In the Evening in 1984.
 The album's title track peaked at No. 5 on the Billboard Dance Music/Club Play Singles chart and No. 64 on the UK Singles Chart that same year.
 Ralph landed the leading role of Ginger St. James on the television series It's a Living.
 In 1988 she starred in the Disney film Oliver & Company, providing the voice of Rita, a sassy Afghan Hound.
 Her first leading role in a film came as Denzel Washington's wife in The Mighty Quinn, released in 1989.